 As an EU member state, Britain currently continues to enjoy tariff-free trade with over 70 countries as part of 40 free trade agreements.
 To put this into perspective, in excess of £35m worth of automotive parts and components are delivered to British automotive and aftermarket businesses from the EU every day, free from tariffs or quota limits.

-Of course, leaving the EU potentially means ceasing to be party to these trade agreements.
+Of course, leaving the EU potentially means ceasing to be a party to these trade agreements.

 This poses both an opportunity and an equal threat for British aftermarket businesses when it comes to the flow of goods across borders.